-1. What kind of water to deliver
+1. What kind of water do you want to be delivered?

-If you're not already familiar with these types of water, a quick online search can help you better understand their differences and how they may affect taste.
+If you're not already familiar with these types of water, a quick online search can help you better understand their differences and how they may affect the taste.

 If you want flavored water, you'll have to decide between sweetened and unsweetened options.
 You can often add flavors to any of these types of water.

-2. How much water you need
+2. How much water will your business need?

-3. How often you want delivery
+3. How frequently do you want water delivered?

 Decide on a delivery schedule that works best for your office's consumption and budget.
 Are one-time deliveries on an as-needed basis sufficient, or should you sign up for a subscription?
-[Interested in water delivery services?
+[Interested in the best water delivery services?
 Check out our reviews.]

 When you sign up with Culligan, the subscription fee covers the cost or rental of a water cooler.
 Either way, you need a Culligan cooler to enjoy its service.